DefamationStation/Retrochat-v2/README.md

 RetroChat is a powerful command-line interface for interacting with various AI language models.
 It provides a seamless experience for engaging with different chat providers while offering robust features for managing and customizing your conversations.

+ATTENTION: RAG only works with nomic-embed-text currently, all you need to do is have it on Ollama.

 ## Features

 - **Multi-Provider Support**: Choose between Ollama, Anthropic (Claude), and OpenAI (GPT) models.